MicrosoftDocs/msix-docs/msix-src/desktop/powershell-msix-cmdlets.md

 This article describes the PowerShell cmdlets that are used to manage your .appx and .msix packages.

 ## MSIX PowerShell cmdlets
+The following PowerShell cmdlets are provided with aliases enabling the use of either "Appx" or "App" prefixed nouns (Example: `Add-AppxPackage` can also be used as `Add-AppPackage`).

 | PowerShell cmdlets | Description |
 |-------------------|-------------|